Schemes to support employment

 Tús

-The Tús scheme is a community work placement initiative providing work opportunities which benefit the community and are provided by community and voluntary organisations in both urban and rural areas.
-Unemployed people who are eligible to participate in the scheme are selected and contacted by the Department of Social Protection.
+The Tús scheme is a community work placement initiative providing work opportunities which benefit the community.
+These opportunities are provided by community and voluntary organisations in urban and rural areas.

 Returning to full-time or part-time education

-Schemes to help you into employment
+Schemes to help you get a job

 Part-time Job Incentive